 As the poster child for Sociology and an advocate of “the New South,” Howard Odum and his UNC-Chapel Hill colleagues became the Agrarians’ chief opponents and symbolized the regionalism school of thought.
 Many of the “Chapel Hill Sociologists,” which they were labeled, may have grown up and worked in the South, but they were not reactionary romantics of the Old South like the Agrarians.
 While Odum and his colleagues saw great problems in the region, they advocated for systematic, scientific studies of the region so that solutions to social problems could be found, rather than calling for a return to tradition as did the Agrarians.

 Though Odum is often referred to as the founder of this sociological approach of regionalism that centered scientific data to address social problems, his work along with his colleagues is directly indebted to W.E.B.
 Du Bois and the Atlanta School.
 Du Bois began working at the Atlanta Sociological Laboratory in 1897 at what is now known as Clark Atlanta University.
 Under Du Bois’ direction, the lab was the first to collect what was understood as objective, scholarly data about Black communities in the South.
-Their pioneering sociological methods produced data that challenged racist pseudo-science representations of Black communities and suggest improvements.
+Their pioneering sociological methods produced data that challenged racist pseudo-science representations of Black communities and suggested improvements.
 Despite this much earlier and significant advance, Du Bois is rarely credited as the creator of modern American Sociology, regional methods, or the sociology of the South.

 While Odum did not center Du Bois’ studies in his own work, he drew on many of his ideas, which guided the development of UNC’s Institute for Research in Social Science.
 Odum believed that addressing the many problems of the South began with better understanding its unique regional culture.
 He argued, “cataloguing the traits of the South was the first step toward merging the region with the rest of the nation while maintaining its distinctive culture.”
 Therefore, his studies were dedicated to this endeavor of cataloguing all types of Southern traits, including folklore, health, technology, and eating habits.
 His studies painted a dismal picture of an impoverished South in need of economic and cultural reform.
 To remedy these problems, Odum argued for adapting agricultural ways of life with industrial life to create a “‘new equilibrium between rural and urban’” in order to better integrate into the larger nation.
 Additionally, he called for improving “race relations through education,” but did not go as far as to call for an end to segregation.